GenealogyCollective/gprime-archive/README.md

-# gprime
+# gPrime

-gprime is a web-based application for genealogy.
+gPrime is a web-based application for genealogy.
 It uses the Gramps API for data, reports, import/export, etc.

 * Designed for collaboration and large databases
 * Multi-user, password protected